microsoft/CanvasTools-for-VOTT/README.md

-# CanvasTools.js librarary for VoTT
+# CanvasTools librarary for VoTT

-CanvasTools.js is one of the UI modules used in the [VoTT project](https://github.com/Microsoft/VoTT/).
-The library is implementing the following features core for visual tagging:
+`ct.js` is one of the UI modules used in the [VoTT project](https://github.com/Microsoft/VoTT/).
+The library impelemtns the following core features:

 * Region (box) selection & manipulation
 * Filters pipeline for underlaying canvas element